 You can apply for a freezing injunction for assets worldwide.

 Another type of injunction is a search order.
-This goes further, as it allows you to go into the other side's premises to search for and take away documents, computers and other materials.
+This goes further, as it allows you to enter the other side's premises to search for and take away documents, computers and other materials.
 For example, if you think there is a risk they will destroy computer records or documents which could be evidence in, say, a shareholders' dispute between you, a search order allows you to take them away so you can keep them safe.
 It is extremely difficult to get a search order - you need very strong evidence.

 A third type of injunction is a 'Norwich Pharmacal' order, named after a legal case.
 These require another party (usually not the other side in your main legal claim) to disclose specified documents or information to you.
-These are only granted if it is 'necessary in the interests of justice', and are often used to work out who you should take to court, or to help you draft your claim.
+These are only granted if it is 'necessary in the interests of justice' and are often used to work out who you should take to court, or to help you draft your claim.

-When injunctions are used
+When are injunctions used?

 Injunctions are often used in employment disputes.
 For example, to stop employees (or, more often, ex-employees):